 Ambassador Trivelli served as Deputy Chief of Mission of the U.S. Embassy in Tegucigalpa, Honduras, from July 1998 to July 2002.
 He was Director of the Office of Central American Affairs in the Department of StateÃ¢â‚¬â„¢s Bureau of Western Hemisphere Affairs, Washington, D.C., from July 2002 to November 2003.

-Ambassador Trivelli received a Bachelor of Arts degree in Biology from Williams College in 1974; a Master of Arts degree in International Relations from the University of Denver in 1978; and a Master of Arts degree in National Security Studies from the U.S. Naval War College in 1996.If you love Soul Of Miami, please consider leaving a testimonial.
+Ambassador Trivelli received a Bachelor of Arts degree in Biology from Williams College in 1974; a Master of Arts degree in International Relations from the University of Denver in 1978; and a Master of Arts degree in National Security Studies from the U.S. Naval War College in 1996.Thank you for using Soul Of Miami!